usarscotus/legal-directory/frcp/rule_23.md

 (i) approve the proposal under Rule 23(e)(2); and

-(ii) certify the class for purposes of judgment on the proposal.
+&nbsp;&nbsp;(ii) certify the class for purposes of judgment on the proposal.

 &nbsp;&nbsp;(2) Approval of the Proposal .
 If the proposal would bind class members, the court may approve it only after a hearing and only on finding that it is fair, reasonable, and adequate after considering whether: